-Notre Dame Holds First Mass Since Fire Devastated The Historic Paris Cathedral
+Notre Dame Holds 1st Mass Since Fire Devastated The Historic Paris Cathedral

 Exactly two months to the day after a fire blazed through the roof and spire of Notre Dame Cathedral in Paris, the church held its first Mass on Saturday.

-Instead of his traditional miter hat, the archbishop of Paris wore a white hard hat, along with about 30 others in attendance.
+Instead of his traditional miter hat, the archbishop of Paris wore a white, hard hat, along with about 30 others in attendance.

 The Mass was closed to the public for security reasons, and those there were mostly clergy and people who work on the site.